CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-3.md

     ![](../media/h109.png)

-1. Enter the following commands at the Terminal window prompt and press the **Enter Key** twice.
+1. Enter the following commands at the Terminal window prompt and press **Enter** twice.
 These commands switch the context to the Backend folder and then build the Docker container for the backend app components.

    ```
    cd  $PATH_TO_UPDATED_APP\Backend